frappe/bench/README.md

 [![Build Status](https://travis-ci.org/frappe/bench.svg?branch=master)](https://travis-ci.org/frappe/bench)

-The bench is a command-line utility that helps you to install apps, manage multiple sites and update Frappe / ERPNext apps on */nix (CentOS 6, Debian 7, Ubuntu, etc) for development and production.
+The bench is a command-line utility that helps you to install apps, manage multiple sites and update Frappe / ERPNext apps on */nix (CentOS, Debian, Ubuntu, etc) for development and production.
 Bench will also create nginx and supervisor config files, setup backups and much more.

 If you are using on a VPS make sure it has >= 1Gb of RAM or has swap setup properly.